pfgithub/scpl/docs/actions/selectcontact.md

 	"AppIdentifier": "com.apple.MobileAddressBook",
 	"Category": "Contacts",
 	"Description": {
-		"DescriptionNote": "The \"Select Multiple\" option is supported on iOS 9 and later, and is not currently supported from Apple Watch.", "DescriptionSummary": "Prompts to pick a person from your contacts and passes the selection to the next action."
+		"DescriptionSummary": "Prompts to pick a person from your contacts and passes the selection to the next action."
 	},
 	"InputPassthrough": false,